SeraphyBR/wallblur/README.md

 In order to use the script, you will need to make sure you have imagemagick, [hsetroot](https://github.com/himdel/hsetroot) (or any command line program that sets a wallpaper, such as [feh](https://github.com/derf/feh)) and wmctrl installed.

 ### Note

 Make sure that you stop any existing application that is responsible for setting your wallpaper.

-The script will automatically resize your wallpaper while mantaining aspect ratio so that it fits your display's resolution.
+The script will automatically resize your wallpaper while maintaining aspect ratio so that it fits your display's resolution.
 Don't worry, it will not modify the original file.

 ## Running wallblur